hank0982/ConcTrignr/report/6/Records and Analysis.md

 [1]    1632 segmentation fault (core dumped)  klee --libc=uclibc -posix-runtime multi_thread_klee.bc
 ```

 It seems like KLEE doesn't support pthread_create yet, which was mentioned by some forums earlier.
+However, according to Parallel Symbolic Execution for Automated Real-World Software Testing listed in the documentation of KLEE, there is an extension called cloud9 which could solve this challenge.
+Although it is a potential solution, it is not under maintenance.

 ### b.
 Analysis